skipcloud/git-open/README.md

 `git open -compare=<branch-name>:<base-name>` will open the repo comparing the supplied branch against the base branch.

+`git open -compare=:<base-name>` will open the repo comparing your current branch against the base branch.

 `git open -compare=<branch-name>` will open the repo comparing the supplied branch against master.

 `git open -compare` will open the repo comparing the branch you are currently on against master.